 Contemporary menstrual studies

-• Join a dedicated group of fellow students and practitioners
+• Join a dedicated group of colleagues from around the world

-• Receive a wealth of information to ground and inform your future work
+• Receive a wealth of information to inform your future work

-• Learn from a pioneer and long-time expert in the field
+• Learn from Dr Lara Owen, a pioneer and expert in the field

 who it’s for

 The course is designed for people eager to deepen their knowledge of menstrual studies, whether as a preparation or adjunct for formal postgraduate research and/or to inform their work as menstrual educators, activists and clinicians.

 Menstruation is a fascinating and necessary topic, and it is also complex.
 Ideas, beliefs, practices and needs surrounding menstruation impact upon and are affected by different aspects of life.
 Accordingly, the topic is researched in many academic disciplines, each of which has their own preferred research methods and theoretical perspectives, yet which all speak to the topic.